dj1ch/minigotchi/INSTALL.md

 - Select the board as `ESP8266 WEMOS(LOLIN) D1 mini Lite`, and select the port it is plugged into(if you haven't already, plug in the board)
 - Click on the upload button(arrow pointing to the left).
 - You can click on the monitor button on the sidebar to see the serial monitor.
 Make sure the baud rate is `115200`.
-- **Compile errors happen with the Web editor, so you can just use the app.
+- **Compile errors happen with the Web editor, so you can just use the Arduino IDE app.
 Make sure you install all the correct libraries(ArduinoJson), and the correct [boards](https://github.com/esp8266/Arduino)**
 - Happy hacking!
 ####